saurabharora80/self-assessment-api/resources/public/api/conf/1.0/docs/unearned-income.md

-This sections allows API developers to provide data relating to unearned income during the specified tax year.
+This section allows API developers to provide data relating to the taxpayer's unearned income during the specified tax year.

 Here, the developer can provide the following data:

-- savings income
+- Savings income
-- dividends
+- Dividends